Back in the UK (politics going mad) after spending 3 years in New York, USA and then doing some travelling in Thailand, Laos, Vietnam and Cambodia.

-I joined a pan European research team looking at ways to shorten the time it took to create a car.
+I originally joined a pan-European research team looking at ways to shorten the time it took to create a car.
 We used web-enabled databases, ATM broadband (back when 14.4Kb modems were the norm), application sharing and video-conferencing.
 The team included people from Fraunhofer (who invented the MP3 format), Warwick University, Fiat, Rover, Siemens, BT, ComputerVision and TMW.
 I had the opportunity to work with the Fraunhofer team and their ability was mind-blowing.

 Since then I’ve worked for both corporates and social causes.

 I helped 300 NGOs in Ecuador connect to the internet.
 This included 3 indigenous communities in the Amazonian jungle who we connected using email over HF packet radio powered by Linux PCs and solar panels.

 On the corporate side I founded a company in the dotcom boom to help businesses with web marketing and online systems.
 I’ve worked with companies such as:

 - United Nations – building accessible and mobile multilingual websites for various UN departments including Disabilities, DESA, DSPD, Youth, Indigenous Peoples, Ageing, Family, etc.

 - TMW – assisting them with Guinness and Lynx marketing projects

 - SPDR Gold Shares – an online, financial platform with feeds to and from NYSE and other providers; and the World Gold Council

 - Fotango (later bought by Canon Europe) building their web-based marketing tools

 - Arcadia (high street retail fashion) – web-based marketing and nascent data mining systems